isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution386.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
+Direct Purchase

 ### Support Level
-Up to % for SMEs <br>
+Up to 80% for SMEs <br>
+N.A. for non-SMEs

+### Things to Note
-Up to - Thickness of resulting dough should be adjustable
+- Thickness of resulting dough should be adjustable

 Additional criteria: Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR.
-The purchase of pre-owned/used equipment is not supportable.% for non-SMEs
+The purchase of pre-owned/used equipment is not supportable.

-### Things to Note
-Active

 ### Contact Information
 N.A.